Skip to Main Content

 The Plan's PBM calls MA-PD members taking oral diabetes medications, statins and renin-angiotensin system inhibitors to evaluate and help them overcome barriers to medication adherence.
 Members identified as non-adherent receive an IVR call with an option to speak with a pharmacist to address barriers and an offer for pillboxes, if useful.
 The PBM sends follow-up letters to members who could not be reached on the phone.
 All members receive a flyer with written information for future reference.

 The Plan encourages completing a personal wellness assessment or HRA for new MA members within 90 days of enrollment and annually thereafter.
-The assessment can be completed with their primary care providers through their annual wellness visit or online.
-Member responses to the assessment help guide providers on MA member’s medical or behavioral health concerns for additional care coordination needs.
+The assessment can be completed with their primary care physicians and other providers through their annual wellness visit or online.
+Member responses to the assessment help guide physicians and other providers on MA member’s medical or behavioral health concerns for additional care coordination needs.

 Notification of access standards

 The Plan strives to ensure compliance with all applicable state, federal, regulatory, and accreditation requirements to provide members with timely access to care.
-The Plan regularly monitors the network and evaluates whether members have enough access to practitioners and providers who meet their care needs.
+The Plan regularly monitors the network and evaluates whether members have enough access to physicians and other providers who meet their care needs.

-The complete set of access standards and revised after-hours script templates are available in the Access to Care and Availability Standard section of the operations manual.
-Providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these standards and after-hours script templates.
+The complete set of access standards and revised after-hours script templates are available in the Access to Care and Availability Standard section of the provider manual.
+Physicians and other providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these standards and after-hours script templates.

 Rights and responsibilities

 The Plan is committed to treating members in a manner that respects their rights, recognizes their specific needs and maintains a mutually respectful relationship.
 In order to communicate this commitment, the Plan has adopted member rights and responsibilities.
-These rights and responsibilities apply to members’ relationships with the Plan, its practitioners and providers, and all other health care professionals providing care to its members.
-Member rights and responsibilities statements are distributed to new practitioners when they join the network and to existing practitioners, if requested.
+These rights and responsibilities apply to members’ relationships with the Plan, its physicians and other providers, and all other health care professionals providing care to its members.
+Member rights and responsibilities statements are distributed to new physicians and other providers when they join the network and to existing physicians and other providers, if requested.

-The member rights and responsibilities are available in the operations manual.
+The member rights and responsibilities are available in the provider operations manual .
 The provider can request copies by contacting the Health Net Provider Services Center.

 Potential quality of care issue referrals